mil/userbound.com-gulp/src/interfaces/entries/2014-02-12-Markdown-Tree.md

 And [Markdown Tree](https://github.com/mil/markdown-tree) was born.
 Feeding it a [folder of markdown files](https://github.com/mil/markdown-tree/tree/master/content), yields a [minimal live styled site](http://markdown-tree.bladdo.net) with a navigation header allowing you to traverse the tree.

-Here's what the navigation header looks like:
+Here's what the default theme navigation header looks like:

 <div id="markdown-tree" class='interface-demo'>
     <div id="path">